 Whether you purposefully sought one out, or life just delivered her to you as a wonderful surprise, here you are, dating a single mom.
-She’s smart, gorgeous, kind and loving.
+She’s smart, gorgeous, kind, and loving.

-She knows how to manage her time and prioritize what is important in life.
+Despite all the problems a single mother faces, she knows how to manage her time and prioritize what is important in life.
 She’s nothing like the childfree women you’ve dated before.

-Acknowledge that dating a single mom is unique
+Dating a single mom is unique

-She’s going to need some advance notice for your dates because she needs to line up childcare.
+When dating a girl with kids, she’s going to need some advance notice for your dates because she needs to line up childcare.

 And, unless her child is at a sleepover at the dad’s or friends’, there will be no late nights.
-No staying out ‘till the wee hours of the morning just because you have had such a great time and you don’t want this to end.
+No staying out ’till the wee hours of the morning just because you have had such a great time, and you don’t want this to end.